TamimiGitHub/solace-terraform-provisioning/README.md

 1. `npm run promote -- -av <applicationVersionID> -mes <TargetMessagingService>`: Promote an application version and all it's associated events to the target messaging service
 1. `npm run provision`: Provision the underlying kafka cluster to reflect Solace Pubsub+ Event Portal messaging service configuration

+### Tips

-- Tip: You can set a different messaging service before running the provisioning script as follows `SOLACE_MESSAGING_SERVICE="PROD-Kafka" npm run provision`
+- You can set a different messaging service before running the provisioning script as follows `SOLACE_MESSAGING_SERVICE="PROD-Kafka" npm run provision`
+- Query the EP configuration file by running `npm run config`
+- Generate the terraform configuration files by running `npm run generate`

 ## Note on provisioning steps:
 When running `npm run provision`, the following steps happens: